carpentries/instructor-training/episodes/02-practice.md

     > Example: An *expert* in a Carpentries workshop may have experience writing and running shell scripts and, when presented with a problem, immediately sees how these skills can be used to solve the problem.

-We will discuss expertise in more detail in [a later lesson]({{ page.root }}/04-expertise/).

 ## Cognitive Development and Mental Models

-Effective learning is facilitated by the creation of a mental model of the domain, but what exactly do we mean by a mental model?
+Effective learning is facilitated by the creation of a mental model.
+A mental model is a collection of concepts and facts, along with the relationships between those concepts, which a person has about a topic.
+For example, a long-time resident of the United
-One example is the ball-and-spring model of molecules that most of us encountered in high school chemistry.
-Atoms aren't actually balls,
-and their bonds aren't actually springs, but the model does a good job of helping people reason about chemical compounds and their reactions.
+States may have an advanced understanding of the location of US states, major cities and landmarks, weather patterns, regional economies and demographic patterns, as well as the relationships among these, compared with their understanding of these relationships for other countries.
+In other words, their mental model of the United States is more complex compared with their mental model of other countries.

-We can also distinguish between a *novice* and a *competent practitioner* based on the existence of this big picture mental model.
+We can distinguish between a *novice* and a *competent practitioner* for a given domain based on the complexity of their mental model.

 *     A *novice* is someone who has not yet built a mental model of the domain.
 They therefore reason by analogy and guesswork,